Texarkana Moonlight Murders

-The Texarkana Moonlight Murders, a term coined by the contemporary press, was a series of four unsolved serial murders and related violent crimes committed in and around the Texarkana region of Arkansas and Texas in the late winter and spring of 1946.
-They were attributed to an alleged unidentified serial killer known as the Phantom of Texarkana or simply the Phantom Killer or Phantom Slayer.
-This hypothetical perpetrator is credited with attacking eight people, of whom five died, in a ten-week period.
+The Texarkana Moonlight Murders, a term coined by the contemporary press, was a series of four unsolved serial murders and related violent crimes committed in the Texarkana region of the United States in early 1946.
+They were attributed to an alleged unidentified perpetrator known as the Phantom of Texarkana, the Phantom Killer, or the Phantom Slayer.
+This hypothetical suspect is credited with attacking eight people, five of them fatally, in a ten-week period.

-The attacks occurred at night on weekends between February 22 and May 3, targeting male-female pairs.
-The first three attacks were at lovers' lanes or quiet stretches of road on the Texas side; the fourth attack occurred at an isolated farmhouse in Arkansas.
+The attacks occurred at night on weekends between February 22 and May 3, targeting couples.
+The first three attacks occurred at lovers' lanes or quiet stretches of road in Texas; the fourth attack occurred at an isolated farmhouse in Arkansas.
 The murders were reported nationally and internationally by several publications, and caused a state of panic in Texarkana throughout the summer.
-Residents armed themselves and, at dusk, locked themselves indoors while police patrolled streets and neighborhoods.
+Residents armed themselves and, at dusk, locked themselves indoors while police patrolled the streets and neighborhoods.
 Stores sold out of guns, ammunition, locks, and many other protective devices.
-Some youths attempted to bait and ambush the killer.
+Investigations into the murders were conducted at the city, county, state, and federal level.

-Investigations were conducted at the city, county, state and federal level.
-In the course of investigations, there have been shifting opinions by officials over whether the first and fourth attacks were committed by the same perpetrator.
-The prime suspect in the case was Youell Swinney, a career petty criminal who was linked to the murders primarily by statements from his wife plus additional circumstantial evidence.
+The prime suspect in the case, career criminal Youell Swinney, was linked to the murders primarily by statements from his wife plus additional circumstantial evidence.
 After Swinney's wife refused to testify against him, prosecutors decided against pursuing murder charges.
-Swinney was convicted on other charges and sentenced to a long term as a habitual car thief and forger.
-Two of the lead investigators believed him to be guilty of the murders.
-The book The Phantom Killer: Unlocking the Mystery of the Texarkana Serial Murders (2014) concludes that Swinney is the culprit.
+Swinney was convicted on other charges and sentenced to a long prison sentence.
+Two of the lead investigators believed Swinney to be guilty of the murders.
+The book The Phantom Killer: Unlocking the Mystery of the Texarkana Serial Murders (2014), written by James Presley (nephew of Sheriff William Hardy "Bill" Presley), concludes that Swinney is the culprit.
 The events inspired many works, including the 1976 film The Town That Dreaded Sundown.
 This film is the basis for much of the subsequent myth and folklore around the murders.

 Crimes

-The Texarkana Moonlight Murders involve four violent attacks which occurred over ten weeks from February to May 1946 in and around Texarkana, twin cities at the border of Miller County, Arkansas, and Bowie County, Texas, United States.
-All four attacks targeted male-female pairs in isolated locations, on weekend nights.
+The Texarkana Moonlight Murders consisted of four violent attacks which occurred over ten weeks from February to May 1946.
+The murders occurred in and around Texarkana, twin cities at the border of Miller County, Arkansas, and Bowie County, Texas.
+All four attacks targeted couples in isolated locations, on weekend nights.
 The attacks took place at intervals of three to four weeks.
 Investigators speculated that the attacks were the work of an unidentified serial killer.
+Over time, there have been shifting opinions by officials over whether the first and fourth attacks were committed by the same perpetrator.